globalbraininstitute/onet/speakers/vveitas.markdown

 ---

-## Bootstrapping an Open Value Network&#58; A proposal for collaboration
+## Bootstrapping a GBI Open Value Network

 ## Questions and comments